-Installing Mojave isn’t difficult but requires VMware Unlocker Patch Tool or macOS Unlocker for VMware.
+Installing Mojave isn’t tricky but requires VMware Unlocker Patch Tool or macOS Unlocker for VMware.
 This VMware Unlocker Patch Tool for macOS Mojave will Patch VMware for making the macOS Mojave installation work.
-So we’ve provided the macOS VMware Patch Tool and also installed it here.
+So we’ve provided the macOS VMware Patch Tool and installed it here.

 Install macOS Mojave on VMware on Windows PC

 Apple has a long-standing practice of restricting new software or updates to older Apple devices.
 This has been the case for Macs for many years, and it remains so.
 However, when it comes to installing on a Windows PC, there are no such restrictions.
 This means that regardless of whether you have an old or new PC with any version and edition of Windows, you can download and install macOS Mojave on VMware on your Windows PC.

 Let’s proceed with the installation of macOS Mojave on VMware on a Windows PC.

 Download Necessary Files to Install macOS Mojave on VMware

 Now, use this guide to to install macOS Unlocker For Vmware Patch Tool

 Before you start, you’ll need to look for a few settings in your computer’s BIOS.
 When you boot into your computer BIOS, watch out if you’ve enabled Virtualization options (VTx).
 If you haven’t, go ahead and enable it.
 You can see this video tutorial:

 Watch out if the Intel VT-x hardware acceleration options are enabled from the BIOS.

 Related: Download macOS Mojave ISO For VMware & VirtualBox